NeedleInAJayStack/Units/README.md

 print(drivingDistance.convert(to: .mile)) // Prints 30 mi
 ```

-This packages type names closely match the unit system provided by `Foundation`.
-This was purposeful to provide a familiar
+The type names in this package align closely with the unit system provided by `Foundation`.
+This was intentional to provide a
-nomenclature for Swift developers.
-The APIs have been designed to avoid namespace ambiguity in files where both `Units` and
+familiar nomenclature for Swift developers.
+The APIs have been designed to avoid namespace ambiguity in files where both `Units`
-`Foundation` are imported as much as possible.
+and `Foundation` are imported as much as possible.
 However, if an issue arises, just qualify the desired package like so:

 ```swift
 let measurement = Units.Measurement(value: 5, unit: .mile)